 AND ITS LICENSORS’ ENTIRE LIABILITY TO CUSTOMER WILL NOT EXCEED THE AMOUNT ACTUALLY PAID BY CUSTOMER TO ORGANIZER UNDER THE APPLICABLE ORDER DURING THE TWELVE MONTHS PRIOR TO THE DATE ON WHICH THE CLAIM AROSE.
 The Parties agree that the limitations specified in this Section 8 will survive and apply even if any limited remedy specified in an Order is found to have failed of its essential purpose.

-9. INDEMNIFICATION BY CUSTOMER.
-Customer will indemnify, defend, and hold harmless Organizer from and against any
+- INDEMNIFICATION BY CUSTOMER.
+Customer will indemnify, defend, and hold harmless Helm from and against any

-and all claims by a third party (including any End User) against Organizer to the extent based on Customer’s breach of this Agreement.
+and all claims by a third party (including any End User) against Helm to the extent based on Customer’s breach of this Agreement.

-11. CO-MARKETING.
-Organizer may identify Customer, including through use of Customer’s logo(s), as a customer
+- CO-MARKETING.
+Helm may identify Customer, including through use of Customer’s logo(s), as a customer

-of Organizer in Organizer’s promotional materials and on its Site.
+of Helm in Helm’s promotional materials and on its Site.

 12.1 Assignment.
 Each Order will bind and inure to the benefit of each Party’s permitted successors and assigns.